ore0Os/multi-tool-executer-2.0.7/README.md

-to run the script you need to run the following libraries: psutil, shutil (should be pre installed), wmi,
+to run the script you need to download the following libraries: psutil, shutil (should be pre installed), wmi,